dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 ![alt text](screenshot/4.png) ![alt text](screenshot/3.png)

 Now we have the entry address (from readelf) which could come in handy in the future.
 And more importantly we know that stack canary is disabled (yay!) and NX is enabled which stands for non-executable segment.
-It means that the application, when loaded in memory, does not allow any of it's segments to be both writable and executable (hence why we need ROP in Part 2, we will come back to this later).
+It means that the application, when loaded in memory, does not allow any of its segments to be both writable and executable (hence why we need ROP in Part 2, we will come back to this later).

 Next let's try running it and see what it actually does:

 ![alt text](screenshot/1.png)

 Nothing too exciting.
 It looks like it's just taking in two inputs and simply reformatting and printing them.
-So let's try inputting a longer buffer and see what happens.
+So, let's try inputting a longer buffer and see what happens.
 These were the results:

 ![alt text](screenshot/5.png)

-So you can see we have a go routine (GO executable) and were able to overflow the buffer but if you read the stack trace we see we get a segmentation fault but we aren't getting it because we are successfully replacing the return address (0xc841414141).
+You can see we have a go routine (GO executable) and were able to overflow the buffer but if you read the stack trace we see we get a segmentation fault but we aren't getting it because we are successfully replacing the return address (0xc841414141).
 It's actually because we are changing the parameters of the memmove() function which changes the paramters for the print function.

 At this point we want to dissasemble the executable and see if we can find the scanner bufio function calls (where the program asks for user input) and better understand the flow of execution.
 This is where most commercial dissasmblers come in handy to be able to quickly find these points of input but we're going to use objdump with the -S (source) flag and combine it with grep to find the things we need.
-This is how it should look (note this took me a few trial and error searches but in the end did just as well as IDAPro in my opinion):
+This is how it should look (note this took me a few trial and error searches but in the end, did just as well as IDAPro in my opinion):

 ![alt text](screenshot/6.png)

-First we grep for keyword Scanner and the first two hits are the function calls we need (how convienent).
+First, we grep for keyword Scanner and the first two hits are the function calls we need (how convenient).
 For me, those were at 40111e and 4011e3.
 We then use objdump again to find them in the main function here:

 ![alt text](screenshot/7.png)

-Using that information we can set a break point at the first printf function and learn (with the help of some testing) that the padding needed to reach the first input paramter is 104.
+Using that information, we can set a break point at the first printf function and learn (with the help of some testing) that the padding needed to reach the first input paramter is 104.
 You can see this in action here (we use python to generate 104 A's and see the memmove() now contains our payload deadbeef):

 *Note: Look at the next step if you need help with setting breakpoints and analyzing the stack because you will need to do it to find the other padding*